logreg-n-coffee/daily-coding-questions-java/README.md

 - Q 192: Given an array of non-negative integers, determine whether you can get to the end of the array
 - Q 193: Given a array of numbers representing the stock prices of a company in chronological order, write a function that calculates the maximum profit you could have made from buying and selling that stock
 - Q 194: Given two lists of n points, one list p1, p2, ..., pn on the line y = 0 and the other list q1, q2, ..., qn on the line y = 1.
 Write an algorithm to determine how many pairs of the line segments intersect
+- Q 195: Given i1, j1, i2, and j2, compute the number of elements of M smaller than M[i1, j1] and larger than M[i2, j2] in a given matrix